Inspiration (1949 film)

-Inspiration (Inspirace) is a 1949 Czechoslovakian animated short film directed by Karel Zeman.
+Inspiration (Inspirace) is a 1949 Czechoslovak animated short film directed by Karel Zeman.
 It is a wordless stop-motion film made using glass figurines.
 The characters in the film are stock characters from Italian commedia dell'arte.

 Plot synopsis

 An unnamed man, implied to be an artist, is looking at a drop of water by his window.
 In it, he sees the clown Pierrot being spurned by his beloved Columbine, who is riding in a horse-drawn carriage.